MostafaHamedAbdelmasoud/client_Server_multi_threading_GUI_Java/README.md

 # File_Server_GUI_Java
-it is a project which shows how to connect two computers with each others and on of them act as a client and the other act as a client
+It is a project which shows how to connect two computers with each others.
+One of them act as a client and the other act as a server support multi threading.

 # video in arabic